ZackAshM/receipts-processor/README.md

 This is my first project of this sort, so I am using it as an educational opportunity to learn/understand workflow creation and management of AI application in industry-grade software development.

+Disclaimer: This is not guaranteed to perform perfectly for all receipts.
+Do your due diligence and check the totals.
+This app just makes it faster to itemize.

 ## Project Overview

 I am building a receipt-to-expense pipeline that: